 What is basis?
-In simple terms, it's the difference between the price of an energy commodity in one market and the price of an energy commodity in different market.
-That being said, the different “market” can be a different location, also known as locational basis (i.e. US Gulf Coast ultra-low sulfur diesel vs. New York Harbor ultra-low sulfur diesel), a different product or quality which we can be referred to as product or quality basis (i.e. Singapore gasoil vs. Singapore jet fuel) or a different tenor or time frame (i.e. November NYMEX WTI crude oil futures vs. a November NYMEX WTI calendar swap), which we refer to as "calendar basis".
+In simple terms, it's the difference between the price of an energy commodity in one market and the price of the same or similar energy commodity in a different market.
+The different “market” can be a different location, also known as locational or geographical basis (e.g., US Gulf Coast ultra-low sulfur diesel vs. New York Harbor ultra-low sulfur diesel), a different product or quality which we can be referred to as product or quality basis (e.g. Singapore gasoil vs. Singapore jet fuel) or a different tenor, duration or time frame (e.g. a November NYMEX WTI crude oil future vs. a December NYMEX WTI crude oil future), which we refer to as "calendar basis".
 Why is understanding basis, and basis risk, a key factor in energy price risk management?
 Let's explore a few examples.

-While many might assume that this consumer has no choice but to to accept the basis risk this is not the case.
+While many might assume that this consumer has no choice but to accept the basis risk, this is not the case.
 There are other, actively traded products which will allow them to mitigate their exposure to calendar basis risk.
-As an example, in the OTC crude oil and refined product financial derivatives (paper) market (including gasoline), there are swaps and options that settle against the calendar month average of the prompt futures contract, an instrument which is clearly advantageous to the gasoline consumer when compared to the futures contract itself as they are consuming gasoline on a daily basis, not just the last trading day of the month.
+As an example, in the OTC crude oil and refined product financial derivatives (paper) markets - including gasoline - there are futures, swaps and options that settle against the calendar month average of the prompt futures contract, an instrument which is clearly advantageous to the gasoline consumer when compared to the futures contract itself as they are consuming gasoline on a daily basis, not just the last trading day of the month.